aws/amazon-genomics-cli/site/content/en/docs/Workflow engines/cromwell.md

 Some minor customizations where made to the AWS Backend adapter for Cromwell to facilitate improved scalability and cross region S3 bucket access when deployed with Amazon Genomics CLI.
-The fork containing these customizations is available [here](https://github.com/markjschreiber/cromwell) and we are working to contribute these bask to the main code base.
+The fork containing these customizations is available [here](https://github.com/markjschreiber/cromwell) and we are working to contribute these back to the main code base.

 ## Architecture